Jay Johnson (ventriloquist): Live theater

 Jay Johnson: The Two & Only! written and performed by Jay Johnson, opened on Broadway to rave reviews at the Helen Hayes Theatre on September 28, 2006.
 This was preceded by an acclaimed off-Broadway run at the Atlantic Theatre Company in New York.
 The show also performed at the Zero Arrow Theatre, Cambridge, Massachusetts, and the Brentwood and Colony Theater Company in Los Angeles, California.
 The Cambridge performance garnered the New England Critics Award, and in Los Angeles, Johnson received the 2006 Ovation Award for Best Solo Performance.

 The show deconstructs and demonstrates Johnson's lifelong obsession with the art of ventriloquism.
 The show is a Valentine, not only to the art, but also to his mentor and friend Arthur Sieving, who created Johnson's first professional puppet.
 The show is aided and abetted by a cast of ventriloquated characters, including his Soap alter ego, Bob.
 Johnson won the 2007 Tony Award for Best Special Theatrical Event for the show.
 He is the only ventriloquist to ever be nominated and win an American Theatre Wing Tony Award or an Ovation Award.

 The show was filmed on September 15, 2012, in Thalian Hall in Wilmington, North Carolina.
 Johnson enlisted film and stage director Bryan W. Simon to direct the film adaptation of the performance.
 Johnson first met Simon in 2009 when he starred in the comedy documentary I'm No Dummy, directed by Bryan W. Simon.

-The original Bob puppet featured on Soap was inducted into the Smithsonian Institute's collections of pop culture icons in May 2007.
+The original Bob puppet featured on Soap was added to the entertainment collection at the Smithsonian Institution's National Museum of American History in May 2007.
 He currently uses a replica Bob for Jay Johnson: The Two & Only! and other appearances.